The FRT’s annual Scientific Meeting is an international top-level symposium.

 Also the Rene Touraine Foundation had to forgo its traditional Science Day in 2020 which for 27 years has taken place in the ”Ministry of Research” and after in the “Musée des Moulages” in the ”Hôpital Saint-Louis”.

-Notwithstanding, this year we will start over and hold the FRT Science Day at the “Hôpital Necker-Enfants malades” in the Imagine Institute.
-We plan to have it as a “hybrid” meeting – i.e. both with participants who will be physically present and others who will join via videoconference.
+Notwithstanding, this year we will start over and hold the FRT Science Day.
+We plan to have it as a “virtual” meeting.
 Another modification concerns the program.
 This year, not a skin cell or structural element of the skin will be at the center stage of the conference, but the COVID pandemic and its relevance for dermatologists and skin researchers.
 Furthermore, new developments in the field of inflammatory skin diseases will be presented and discussed.
-Phyllis Spuls the president of SPIN (Skin Inflammation & Psoriasis international Network has put together the exciting program
+Phyllis Spuls the president of SPIN (Skin Inflammation & Psoriasis international Network) has put together the exciting program.

-We are looking forward to welcoming you, either personally or on screen, at our Science Day on November 19th 2021!
+We are looking forward to welcoming you for free, on screen, at our Science Day on November 19th 2021!

 Stay healthy and stay safe!